lexey111/waitRotator/README.md

 What is it?
 -----------
 This is set of CSS classes to make the rotating busy indicators.
-You can rad more about it on my blog.
+You can read more about it on my blog.

 Valid for
 ---------